vanessacox333/alma_mater_analysis/README.md

 #### Specific questions:

--Perform a two sample test to compare the earnings of individuals who attend private vs public institutions.
+-Perform a two sample test to compare the earnings of individuals who attend private vs public institutions. <br />
 -Explain how you chose the statistical test to compare the two populations of private cs public institutions.
 -Perform a power analysis of the statistical method you used to compare the two populations, and explain how you chose the parameters in your power analysis.
 -Remove the variables school and place, and generate a new variable which is the state the school is located in.
 Explain why it makes sense to remove the variable school.